Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 Key insight: Higher volatility lowers common stock FMV in an OPM.
 Preferred stock, with its downside protection and upside participation, captures a disproportionate share of the increased option value that volatility creates.
 This counterintuitive result is one of the most important concepts for founders to understand when reviewing their 409A report.

-Common Mistakes in Volatility Selection for 409A
+What Are the Common Mistakes in Volatility Selection for 409A?

 Several patterns of error recur in volatility selection, some of which can undermine the defensibility of the entire 409A valuation.